A New Geometric Representation for 3D Bijective Mappings and Applications: Experiments

-The deformation of the mapping shown in Figure \ref{box7} is much larger.
-Compared with the mesh in (b), apart from the deviation of the four colored outer surfaces and the red edge, we further notice that the three surfaces inside the cube are also distorted.
-In comparison, the shape of the three surfaces in (d) is well-preserved, which demonstrates the robustness of our algorithm.
+The deformation of the mapping shown in Figure~\ref{box7} is significantly larger.
+In this example, it gives a memory reduction of 90.17\%.
+Compared with the mesh in (b), in addition to the deviation of the four colored outer surfaces and the red edge, we also observe that the three surfaces inside the cube are noticeably distorted.
+In contrast, the shape of the three surfaces in (e) is well-preserved, demonstrating the robustness of our algorithm.
+Furthermore, the results shown in (d) and (f) highlight the robustness of the proposed algorithm in preserving the bijectivity property, even in cases where the mapping undergoes large deformations.

-Figures \ref{fig:compress_box1_spectrum} and \ref{fig:compress_box7_spectrum} show the spectrum of the 3D representation for the two mappings.
-As the 3D representation is a $\mathbb{R}^6$ valued function, we have one spectrum for each function respectively.
-From the two figures, we notice that most of the information is concentrated in the low-frequency domain, therefore, we can safely discard the coefficients corresponding to the high-frequency domain.

-Figures \ref{fig:compress_box1_MSE} and \ref{fig:compress_box7_MSE} visualize the mean square error between the compressed mapping and the original one.
-The reference error is the mean square error between the source and target meshes.
-We see that as we discard more high-frequency coefficients, the error becomes larger.
-More importantly, we notice that the curves are flat except when the threshold $\tau$ is small, meaning that we can achieve a high compression ratio with the proposed mapping compression algorithm.
+Figure~\ref{fig:sparse_modeling_mse} shows the plots of mean square error (MSE) between the reconstructed mapping and the original mapping versus the number of coefficients used.
+The left plot corresponds to the mapping in Figure~\ref{box1}, while the right plot corresponds to the mapping in Figure~\ref{box7}.
+The reference error represents the mean square error between the source and target meshes.
+From the plots, we observe that as more high-frequency coefficients are discarded, the error increases.
+More importantly, the curves demonstrate that the error approaches zero once a small number of coefficients are retained.
+This indicates that the proposed sparse modeling scheme can achieve a high compression ratio while maintaining a low reconstruction error.

-In conclusion, our proposed mapping compression algorithm shows the following superiority, \begin{enumerate} \item It can be used to compress mapping defined on unstructured mesh; \item It allows the introduction of boundary conditions; \item It can compress mappings with a high compression ratio. \end{enumerate}
+In conclusion, the experimental results demonstrate the superiority of our proposed sparse modeling scheme in several aspects.
+First, it proves effective for compressing mappings defined on unstructured meshes.
+Second, the scheme allows for the incorporation of boundary conditions, which is crucial for preserving important geometric features.
+Lastly, it achieves sparsification of mappings with a high compression ratio, making it a powerful tool for efficient data representation.